Senate Confirms Former Florida Sen. Bill Nelson to Lead NASA

 Nelson promised, when nominated, to “help lead NASA into an exciting future of possibilities.”
 The space agency is working to send astronauts back to the moon this decade.

-“Its workforce radiates optimism, ingenuity and a can-do spirit,” Nelson said in a statement.
+“Its workforce radiates optimism, ingenuity and a can-do spirit,” Nelson said.
 “The NASA team continues to achieve the seemingly impossible as we venture into the cosmos.”

 Nelson, 78, grew up near Cape Canaveral and was serving as a Democratic congressman when he launched aboard space shuttle Columbia on Jan.
 12, 1986.
 His commander was Charles Bolden Jr., who later served as NASA administrator under President Barack Obama — at Nelson’s urging.